 EVERYONE (well, almost)!
 There is a plethora of information out there on floatation therapy – a quick Google search will surprise you!
 Worldwide studies have tested and proven that it’s beneficial for relieving stress, depression, anxiety; for treating fibromyalgia, PTSD, chronic pain…and a litany of other ailments.
 People who experience motion sickness are certainly welcome to float however, in our experience, we have found that taking half a Gravol 30 minutes prior to floating has reduced the effects of motion sickness significantly – pretty much to zero!
 Those who experience vertigo should contact us prior to booking to discuss their symptoms.

 That’s completely safe, and it happens sometimes (it does for me!).
 Your buoyancy in the water supports you on your back, so flipping over is tremendously difficult to do.
 If you manage to twitch during the float, the worst that typically happens is salt water in your eyes – which can wake ya up in a hurry.
-In fact, we have an entire procedure with how we handle this if you want to have a peek!
+In fact, we have an entire procedure with how we wake folks up if you want to have a peek!

 Each room can be locked from the inside, so it’s A-OKAY to leave your stuff inside each float room.